-Students will be given a presentation in core class groups in period one of the scheduled day to enable them to contextualise their report and complete a self reflection activity using their individual subject grades, 'Commitment to Learning' descriptors and teacher comments.
+Students will be given a presentation in core class groups on their scheduled day to enable them to contextualise their report and complete a self reflection activity using their individual subject grades, 'Commitment to Learning' descriptors and teacher comments.
 A Grade point average will be calculated from the students semester one report grades for every subject.

-After the initial presentation and self reflection the following periods will involve classes at a time withdrawn to the I-Centre to have a coaching session with a staff member to review the grade point average, set goals and strategies to achieve these goals.
+After the initial presentation and self reflection the following MOOMBA period will have a coaching session with their Moomba teacher or a wellbeing team member to review the grade point average, set goals and strategies to achieve these goals.
 Student's grade point average, goals and strategies for success will be recorded in a College Learning Plan in Sentral and will facilitate an ongoing conversation for all students and teachers focused on student identified areas of improvement.